Nick-Burdo/angular-multiselect/README.md

 Result model.
 Is an object containing the selected items: "id" as the key and the "title" as a value.

 *Note!
 The result may contain items whose value is false.
-This happens when the item is selected, and then selected.
+This happens when the item is selected, and then unselected.
 Therefore, the result requires filtering.*